apache/comdev-site/source/contributors/non-code.md

-Identify a contact inside each participating vendor who is friendly to Apache community norms, and offer to help them make the case for upstream enagement -- sometimes an outsider voice can be more persuasive.
+Identify a contact inside each participating vendor who is friendly to Apache community norms, and offer to help them make the case for upstream engagement -- sometimes an outsider voice can be more persuasive.

 Encourage your contacts to submit talks to the project's summit,